Shopify/web-configs/packages/eslint-plugin/README.md

 ```

 - [react](lib/config/react.js): Use this for React projects.
-- [graphql](lib/config/graphql.js): Use this for projects that use [graphql-config](https://github.com/prisma/graphql-config) for graphql validation.
 - [polaris](lib/config/polaris.js): Use this for projects that use [Shopify’s React Polaris components](https://polaris.shopify.com/components/get-started).
 - [prettier](lib/config/prettier.js): Use [prettier](https://github.com/prettier/prettier) for consistent formatting.
 Extending this Shopify's prettier config will [override](https://github.com/prettier/eslint-config-prettier/blob/master/index.js) the default Shopify eslint rules in favor of prettier formatting.
 Prettier must be installed within your project, as @shopify/eslint-plugin does not provide the dependency itself.
 - [webpack](lib/config/webpack.js): Use this for projects built by [webpack](https://webpack.js.org/).